TheReal4m4d3u5/techQuizTestSuite/README.md

 ## Description

-This project is to create a application where you can search for candidates on gitup and save them to a potential candidates list on a sperate page.
+This is a cypress component and e2s testing suite